icopy-site/awesome-cn/docs/awesome/awesome-coq.md

 - [SMTCoq](https://github.com/smtcoq/smtcoq) - Tool that checks proof witnesses coming from external SAT and SMT solvers.
 - [Tactician](https://coq-tactician.github.io) - Interactive tool which learns from previously written tactic scripts across all the installed Coq packages and suggests the next tactic to be executed or tries to automate proof synthesis fully.
 - [Unicoq](https://github.com/unicoq/unicoq) - Plugin that replaces the existing unification algorithm with an enhanced one.
+- [Waterproof proof language](https://github.com/impermeable/coq-waterproof) - Plugin providing a language for writing proof scripts in a style that resembles non-mechanized mathematical proof.

 ### Puzzles and Games